dewan-ahmed/gitops-contents/blogs/2021-02-16-openshift-sso-gitops.md

 So you need to go back to Keycloak server and add the user (*dewan*) to appropriate groups(`ArgoCDAdmins` in this case).

-13. Configure groups and ArgoCD RBAC
+13. Configure groups and Argo CD RBAC

 Role-based access control (RBAC) allows you to provide relevant permissions to users.